Elliot Kenan Kamwana: Deportation and return

-Fearful of Kawmana's actions, the British colonial authorities arrested him and first imprisoned him in Zomba then in 1910 deported him to South Africa, but in October 1910 he made a brief and illegal return by from his deportation to prevent the congregations he had founded by Kamwana supported from rejecting Watch Tower control and joining the Seventh Day Baptist community.
+Fearful of Kawmana's actions, the British colonial authorities arrested him and first imprisoned him in Zomba then in 1910 deported him to South Africa, but in October 1910 he made a brief and illegal return from his deportation to prevent the congregations he had founded by Kamwana supported from rejecting Watch Tower control and joining the Seventh Day Baptist community.
 The governor therefore decided to detain him in the Mulanje district of southern Nyasaland where he could be kept under observation and where the local people spoke a language dissimilar to his Tonga mother tongue.
 In order to keep in touch with the Watch Tower congregations free of police scrutiny, he later he moved to Chinde in Portuguese East Africa in 1911, remaining there and preaching until arrested and briefly imprisoned by the Portuguese authorities in 1914, after which he returned to detention in Mulanje.

 With meteor showers and the outbreak of the War in 1914, Kamwana's predictions of the dawning of the millennium in October 1914 seemed about to be realised.
 However, when Kamwana’s prediction of the date of the millennium proved incorrect, many of his supporters rejected his leadership and turned to John Chilembwe and armed revolt.
 Kamwana was a pacifist and condemned the Chilembwe uprising.

 After he had returned to Nyasaland and was imprisoned there, his brother was caught attempting to smuggle 'subversive' letters and Watch Tower pamphlets to Kamwana.
 He was exiled without trial to Mauritius in 1916 and then the Seychelles where he remained until he was finally allowed to return in 1937.
 In exile he continued to disseminate millenarian teachings, writing apocalyptic letters to his followers in Central South East Africa in the style of John of Patmos.